-The hallmark of the capitalized system called capital market.
-It is market where the trading of securities, like bonds and stocks are held freely.
-The basic aim of capital market is the use of idle funds into productive activities.
+The hallmark of the capitalized system is called the capital market.
+It is a market where the trading of securities, like bonds and stocks are held freely.
+The basic aim of the capital market is the use of idle funds into productive activities.
 Following are the main 4 types of capital market.

 - The NASDAQ Stock Market

 Exchanges are the old version of the stock market and the oldest stock exchange is the Amsterdam bourse where East Indies Trading Company’s shares were traded.
 At Osaka Rice Exchange future contracts were traded in 1954.
 The US exchanges are highly effective on the basis of its quality of trading, oversight of trading mechanisms and members of securities traded.

 In the past, there were two national exchanges in the United States which are New York Stock Exchange and The American Stock Exchange.
 NYSE was located on Wall Street while the other was located on trinity place.
 The AMEX was merged with the NASDAQ stock market in early 1999.
 The NYSE was created in 1972 when 24 merchants started gathering for exchanging shares of stocks daily under buttonwood trees.
 The bank of New York is recognized as the first corporate stock traded on the exchange.

 The official opening of NYSE happened in 1817 in tontine’s coffee house having membership cost of $25.
 Only 70 stocks were listed in 1825.
 Trading is also carried on in the area of curb exchange near buttonwood trees.
 That curb exchange was later converted into AMEX in the 1950s.

 The trade on the exchange floor is made only by the exchange members.
 Membership is generally referred to as seat.
 Most people are not members and they hire the members of exchange to carry out the trade in the shape of buying of securities.
 Such a representative person is called a broker who receives commission for his efforts.
 In recent years, stocks of approximately $40 billion are traded on NYSE on an average daily basis.